ealexey/wine_type_prediction/README.md

               precision    recall  f1-score   support
            0       0.99      0.99      0.99      1225
-           1       0.98      0.96      0.97       400
+           1       0.98      0.98      0.98       400
-    accuracy                           0.98      1625
+    accuracy                           0.99      1625

-Conclusion: The most important features to discriminate between white wine and red wine are:  return
+Conclusion: The most important features to discriminate between white wine and red wine are:
-total sulfur dioxide: about 3 times higher in white wine in comparison with red wine  return residual sugar: about 3 times higher in white wine in comparison with red wine  return
+1. total sulfur dioxide: about 3 times higher in white wine in comparison with red wine
+2. residual sugar: about 3 times higher in white wine in comparison with red wine
-chlorides: about 2 times higher in red wine in comparison with white wine  return volatile acidity: about 2 times higher in red wine in comparison with white wine
+3. chlorides: about 2 times higher in red wine in comparison with white wine
+4. volatile acidity: about 2 times higher in red wine in comparison with white wine